Why has the Sebamed vs HUL battle ensured consumers win?

 At Bizom, we surveyed on LinkedIn to gauge public perception of the Sebamed advertisements.

-An overwhelming majority of our audience believe the ads are genuine.
+An overwhelming majority of our audience believes the ads are genuine.
 Does it mean that consumers are better aware of how pH levels affect their skin?

 Now, HUL will spend this money on screaming out loud or use this as a conscience check to go back and build better products for the Indian consumer who has long had a raw deal.